Central H-spaces and banded types: Examples and non-examples

 By \cref{prop:hspace-pointed-section-comp}, centrality of a type implies that it has a unique H-space structure.
 The converse fails, as we now demonstrate.
 We are grateful to David Wärn for bringing our attention to this example.

 \begin{ex} The type \(A :\jeq \EM{\Zb}{2} \times \EM{\Zb}{3}\) is not central, by a computation similar to the one in the previous example.
 However, we note that it admits a unique H-space structure.
-Since \(A\) is a loop space it admits an H-space structure, and the type of H-space structures is given by \(A \land A \pto A\) according to \cref{thm:space-of-H-space-structures}.
-Since \(A\) is \(1\)-connected, by \cite[Corollary~2.32]{CS20} the smash product \(A \land A\) is \(3\)-connected.
-It follows that \(A \land A \pto A\) is contractible, since \(A\) is \(3\)-truncated.
-In other words, the space of H-space structures on \(A\) is contractible. \end{ex}
+Since \(A\) is a loop space it admits an H-space structure.
+Then, by the first claim in \cref{prop:stable-types}, with $k=2$, we see that type of H-space structures on $A$ is contractible. \end{ex}